Mister Hyde (Marvel Comics): Fictional character biography

 Calvin Zabo was born in Trenton, New Jersey and becomes a morally abject but brilliant biochemist who discovered the effects of hormones on human physiology.
 His favorite storybook was Stevenson's 1886 classic, Strange Case of Dr Jekyll and Mr Hyde.
 He convinced himself that the experiment Dr. Jekyll performed in the story could actually be accomplished and became obsessed with the idea of unleashing his full bestial nature in a superhuman form.

 However, he needed money to do this, so he robbed his various employers systematically.
 Though too intelligent to be caught, the medical community became suspicious, due to his tendency of always getting employed by organizations which were subsequently robbed.
 Zabo eventually sought work as a surgeon in the hospital where Donald Blake worked as a directing physician, yet Blake would not allow him that job due to his history.
-Zabo became so enraged that Blake would not give him the position, even though he did indeed intend to rob the organization, and swore revenge.
+Zabo became so enraged that Blake would not give him the position, even though he did intend to rob the organization, and swore revenge.
+He eventually became successful in creating his formula and turned himself into a creature with superhuman strength who is dubbed Mister Hyde.

-He eventually became successful in creating his formula and turned himself into a massive, Hulk-like creature he called Mister Hyde, named after the character in the story.
-In this new form, Hyde found out he had immense strength allowing him to crush cars and tear through steel as though it were made of cardboard.
-With his new superhuman powers he sought out Blake, whom he tried to kill by throwing him from a window, but Blake transformed into Thor by striking his cane on the wall and survived, with Thor claiming that he have saved Blake.
-Hyde, hearing of this on the radio, decided to eliminate Thor.
-He tried framing him for a bank robbery by using his vast strength to rip open a bank vault while disguised as Thor.
-While Blake and Jane Foster were out, Hyde met and kidnapped them at gunpoint.
-As Blake, he got tied up next to a bomb that would explode in 24 hours unless Hyde defused it.
-However, when attempting to steal a Polaris submarine to roam the seas like a pirate, Thor defeated Hyde.
-The authorities saw his brute strength and realized he must have impersonated Thor, but Thor forced himself to let him escape, as Jane thought Blake is still in danger.